-Connecting Entrepreneurs Across 54 African Countries Through a Single Mobile Application
+Connecting Entrepreneurs Across 54 African Countries Through a Mobile Android Application

 Built from the ground up, or from ‘zero to one’, Moja is a completely new platform that incorporates trade, network building, and training for entrepreneurs across Africa through a single application.
 Different from Western applications, Moja enables a continent of communities and networks to transact business locally and across borders, empowering entrepreneurs to build networks, learn new business skills, and access a full range of business services.

 The founder of Moja came to CQL with a vision, a dream for a custom Android application that would connect African entrepreneurs and allow them to flourish by linking people, businesses, and organizations organically and easily.